 If salvation comes by “accepting Christ into your heart,” then why didn’t His disciples do that while He was here?
 Of course that is not the way to salvation—it’s just christianese, an emotion-based euphemism for the false “salvation” that christianity teaches, which is directed and controlled by man’s decision, prayer, or works.

-Messiah Yahoshua was here, He fulfilled the law of Moses (which applied to those who possessed the physical covenant—the ten commandments), and that made way for the New Covenant (seal of the Holy Spirit) to be poured out on all mankind (available to physical Jews and Gentiles alike), but WHY did He have to go away?
+Messiah Yahoshua was here, He fulfilled the law of Moses (which applied only to those who possessed the physical covenant—the ten commandments), and that made way for the New Covenant (a “ketubah,” or marriage covenant—the Holy Spirit’s seal on Messiah bride) to be poured out on all mankind (available to physical Jews and Gentiles alike), but WHY did He have to go away?
 Why couldn’t He have just stayed here and been with us throughout the rest of human history?

 The answer can be found in the Jewish wedding traditions.
 Once the bridegroom announces to his betrothed bride (somewhat like our “engagement,” but legally binding—the two are legally married, but are not physically united yet) that he is going to his father’s house to build a dwelling place for them, that began a mandatory separation period.
 They could not have any direct physical contact.
 The bride was then veiled whenever she went out in public.